Now considered one of the more natural ways to meet a potential partner, this new era of social media dating has become the norm.

 3. Learn Online Dating Terms

-Thought you may not want to hear any more about Netflix & Chilling or Flexting, by acknowledging and being aware of the vast range of current dating terms you’re less likely to encounter future misunderstandings.
+Thought you may not want to hear any more about Netflix & Chilling or Flexting, by acknowledging and being aware of the vast range of current modern dating terms you’re less likely to encounter future misunderstandings.

 Keep yourself in the loop, and you ensure a better overall dating experience.